TheAlgorithms/C-Plus-Plus/CONTRIBUTION.md

 **New implementation** New implementation are welcome!
 **Improving comments** and **adding tests** to existing algorithms are much appreciated.
+**Issues** Please avoid opening issues asking to be "assigned” to particular algorithms.
+This merely creates unnecessary noise for maintainers.
+Instead, please submit a pull request with your implementation and maintainers will evaluate it.

 ### Making Changes